-Each year the American Library Association honors books, videos, and other outstanding materials for children and teens.
+Each year the American Library Association (ALA) honors books, videos, and other outstanding materials for children and teens.
 Recognized worldwide for the high quality they represent, the ALA Youth Media Awards, including the prestigious Newbery, Caldecott, Printz, and Coretta Scott King Book Awards, guide parents, educators, librarians, and others in selecting the best materials for youth.
 Selected by committees composed of librarians and other literature and media experts, the awards encourage original and creative work in the field of children’s and young adult literature and media.

 The Alex Awards are given to ten books written for adults that have special appeal to young adults, ages 12 through 18.
 The winning titles are selected from the previous year's publishing.
 The Alex Awards were first given annually beginning in 1998 and became an official ALA award in 2002.